GlobalGeoTree: A Multi-Granular Vision-Language Dataset for Global Tree Species Classification: Ethics, Limitations and Impact

-\paragraph{Limitations} Despite our efforts to ensure global coverage, the dataset exhibits geographic biases due to uneven species distribution data.
-Regions with longer histories of biodiversity documentation are overrepresented such as Europe and North America.
+While GlobalGeoTree represents one of the largest and most comprehensive datasets of its kind, users should be aware of its inherent limitations.
+As with large part of datasets derived from citizen-science observations, it contains geographic and taxonomic biases.
+Data coverage is higher in regions with active observer communities (e.g., North America, Europe) and is skewed towards more common or easily identifiable species, resulting in a long-tail distribution.
+Furthermore, since we assimilated available official inventory data (e.g., NFIs) into the training set to maximize coverage, independent external validation remains challenging, and shared observation biases may influence evaluation metrics.
 The ambiguous boundary between trees and shrubs in botanical classification further complicates the dataset, as some samples may represent shrubs rather than trees.
 Tree species taxonomy is also subject to frequent revisions driven by new genetic evidence, which may misalign dataset labels with updated classifications over time.
 Although CLIP-based models can identify unseen species to some extent, such taxonomic shifts may still affect model interpretability and evaluation consistency.
 Additionally, the dataset relies on Sentinel-2 data from 2020, restricting its ability to capture long-term vegetation dynamics or recent disturbances.
 Future versions incorporating multi-year observations could better account for phenological changes and climate-driven impacts.

-\paragraph{Potential impact} GlobalGeoTree holds great potential for advancing forest monitoring, biodiversity conservation, and climate change mitigation.
-By improving tree species mapping, it can support sustainable forest management, restoration planning, accurate carbon stock estimation, and biodiversity monitoring.
-However, there is a risk of misuse, such as in deforestation or logging.
-Responsible use and adherence to conservation principles are essential.